EPCCed/hpcss25/README.md

 I will explain this program and how it works on Thursday but for now we'll just be using the Python and C serial versions (in the P-SER and CSER directories) as examples of program that do lots of computation.

-If you want to learn a bit more about the algorithm here is a [sneak preview of Thursday's talk](docs/.).
+If you want to learn a bit more about the algorithm here is a [sneak preview of Thursday's talk](doc/.).
 In essence it loops over all the pixels in an image and applies a large filter to each pixel that uses the values of the pixels in its near vicinity (by default a 17x17 square).

-On Cirrus you will need to load a module to get a suitable version of Python: module load python/3.9.13
+On Cirrus you will need to load a module to get a suitable version of Python: `module load python`

 To view the input and output images (fuzzy.pgm and sharpened.pgm), use `module load ImageMagick` then `display fuzzy.pgm`.
 If you cannot get graphics to work on your machine then you can copy the images back to your desktop, but you will have to convert then to a non-PGM format first.
 For example, on Cirrus you can